goootlib/MonsterMQ/README.md

 ```
 $consumer = new \MonsterMQ\Client\Consumer();
 ```
 Further we will examine all features provided by them.
-When working with MonsterMQ on production environment don't forget to enclose all your code which utilizes MonsterMQ in try/catch construction and handle exceptions instances which may be thrown during the work of the library.
+Also, when working with MonsterMQ on production environment don't forget to enclose all your code which utilizes MonsterMQ in try/catch construction and write code which handles exceptions instances that may be thrown during the work of the library.
 ### Common features
 Both client variations provide following features:
 - Network connection establishment with TLS or TCP.